Financial Samurai

 Unexpected bad things happen all the time!
 This is why diversifying your private real estate portfolio is important.

-Do not get easily smitten by amazing marketing material either.
+Do not get easily smitten by amazing marketing material.
 Every deal always seems amazing if marketing is doing their job right.
 Doing your due diligence is a must!
 Before making any investment, always view a real estate deal with skepticism.
 Figure out what could go wrong.

 Accept losing money is inevitable when it comes to investing in risk assets.
 Therefore, you must invest in a risk-appropriate manner and diversify.